eacton/CAGEF/Lesson_1/Lesson1.md

 ![](img/turtle_challenge.jpg){width=100px}
 </div>

-Read our data table into R using any function under Usage in the read.table help menu.
-Save your result in a variable called dat.
+Read our metadata table into R using any previously unused function under Usage in the `read.table()` Help menu.
+Save your result in a variable called 'dat'.

 </br>
 </br>

 ***

 Hopefully this exercise forced you to look at the differences in the default values of the parameters in these different functions.
 I suggest that you keep these in mind as we look at some functions that were aimed to make a few typing shortcuts.
-Let's load the readr library.
+Let's load the `readr` library.

 ```r
 library(readr)
 ```

-Use read_csv() to read in your metadata file.
-What is different from read.csv?
+Use `read_csv()` to read in your metadata file.
+What is different from `read.csv()`?

 ```r